History of Cream-Nut

 To make a vintage product, we use vintage machinery.
 Albertus would feel right at home with our classic peanut butter equipment.
 Though more costly to run and maintain, this machinery allows us to slow down the process and focus on the craftsmanship of Cream-Nut peanut butter.

 Selected Virginia peanuts are carefully roasted to a rich dark color, then coarse ground to perfection.
 To insure attention to detail, we produce small batches, one at a time.
 We add nothing more than a pinch of salt.
-There are no artificial colors, preservatives, or sugar, and it’s never homogenized.
+There are no artificial colors or preservatives, and it’s never homogenized.
 The result is the best tasting, all-natural peanut butter available.
 Prized in West Michigan for generations, we’re proud to introduce Cream-Nut to a national audience.

 NASFT 2006 Finalist in the Outstanding Jam, Preserve, Spread or Sweet Topping Category